zzzFelix/slidev-monorepo/README.md

 # slidev-monorepo

-A template for a Turborepo with two slidev presentations that share dependencies.
-The purpose of this template is to make available multiple slidev presentations on one domain.
+A template for a Turborepo with multiple slidev presentations that share dependencies.

 ## Install